Vijayakumar1512/ForestFire-Prediction/README.md

   Splitting of training and testing datasets for train and test the predictivity of the model.

 Slit 5:
-  After testing the model and comparing the predicted values and test dataset values, we can finding acurracy.
+  After testing the model and comparing the predicted values and test dataset values, we can find acurracy.